vhpoet/facebook-cli/README.md

 ## Getting Started

-Before starting, you need to [create a facebook app](https://developers.facebook.com/apps), and tell facebook-cli about your credentials (App ID, App Secret, Access Token).
+Before starting, you need to [create a facebook app](https://developers.facebook.com/apps), and tell facebook-cli about your credentials (App ID, App Secret).

 ```
 $ fb config